Where do I start?

 I’m also reminded of and grateful for His patience with and for me.

-Change can be scary as ever, but it’s necessary for us to change and grow in order to change this nation and world.
+Change can be scary as ever, but it’s necessary for us to change and grow in order to change this nation

 And the Church, too.